PhantomBanditX/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64".
-Based on the logs returned, at `2026-01-06T21:17:43.9557981Z`, an employee on the "cyberclaw-vm" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+Based on the logs returned, at `2026-05-02T22:18:24.8901077Z`, an employee on the `cyberclaw-vm` device ran the file `tor-browser-windows-x86_64-portable-15.0.11.exe` from their Downloads folder, using a command that triggered a silent installation.

 **Query used to locate event:**